KiCad/kicad-source-mirror/Documentation/development/coding-style-policy.md

         /*/** */*
-         * Function Clear
-         * clears the buffer and empties the internal string.
+         * Clears the buffer and empties the internal string.
          */
         void Clear()
         {